ocean-transport/pleiades_llc_recipes/README.md

     ```
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     sh Miniconda3-latest-MacOSX-x86_64.sh
+    conda update -y conda
+    # if you use a different shell, replace "bash" with your shell (e.g. "csh")
+    conda init bash
     ```
 1. **Create a Conda environment with the necessary packages.** A suitable enviroment file is contained in this repository at